Drug And Alcohol Rehab In The European Union

 Addiction across the European Union (EU) varies country by country, and each one of the 27 member countries has different challenges and approaches to treatment.
-However, treatment is accessible across all of these countries, so regardless of whether you live in Greece, Spain, Ireland, or one of the other countries, there are options available for rehab in the EU.
-Cannabis is the most commonly used illicit substance across the EU, but there is also cocaine, heroin, and alcohol abuse that plagues the citizens of their countries.
+However, treatment is accessible across all of these countries; regardless of whether you live in Greece, Spain, Ireland, or one of the other countries, there are options available for rehab in the EU.
+Cannabis is the most commonly used illicit substance across the EU, but Cocaine, Heroin, and alcohol abuse also plague EU residents.
 When seeking treatment, people have the option to remain in their home country or travel to another EU country and receive the same benefits.

-The majority of people seeking drug treatment were primarily there for opioids, followed by cannabis, and then cocaine.
-Heroin is the main opioid that people in the EU sought treatment for in 2019, at about 78%.
-The second most common opioid at 9% was Methadone, other opioids at 7%, buprenorphine at 5%, and fentanyl at .5%.
-In general, males were more likely to receive treatment for a drug problem than females across Europe.
+The majority of people seeking drug treatment were primarily there for Opioids, followed by Cannabis, and then Cocaine.
+Heroin is the main Opioid that people in the EU sought treatment for in 2019.
+The second most common Opioid was Methadone.
+In general, boys and men were more likely to receive treatment for a drug problem than women and girls.

-A person traveling from one EU country to another for medical treatment has the right to organize treatment on the same terms and the same cost as the people living in that country.
-They will need to determine what type of treatment they need, the cost, and what is covered by their insurance provider.
+A person traveling from one EU country to another for medical treatment has the right to organize treatment on the same terms and at the same cost as the people living in that country.
+They will need to determine what type of treatment they desire, the cost, and what is covered by their insurance provider.
 Many countries in the EU offer public treatment that is often fully covered by insurance or funded by the government.
-There are private treatment options, but these are sometimes not covered or partially covered by insurance providers.
-When looking for rehab in the EU, it is important to be aware that the main treatment model is outpatient rehab, which may not be appropriate for everyone.
-More research may be needed to find a residential facility, or one may consider finding treatment outside of the EU.
+There are private treatment options, but these are sometimes not covered or only partially covered by insurance providers.
+When looking for rehab in the EU, it is important to be aware that the main treatment model is outpatient rehab; this may not be appropriate for everyone.
+More research may be needed to find a residential facility; one may also consider finding treatment outside of the EU.

 The Therapeutic Community (TC)

 The therapeutic community approach is the most widely used approach in residential settings in Europe.
-This approach is defined by 2 main features, the first being that it is a community structured environment where staff and residents are required to attend meetings and activities, and that the peers in the community who live by the TC philosophy and value system are role models.
+This approach is defined by 2 main features, the first being that it is a community structured environment where staff and residents are required to attend meetings and activities and the second being that the peers in the community who live by the TC philosophy and value system are role models.
 There is a hierarchy in this system, with residents who show personal growth and self-awareness receiving more responsibilities and privileges.
-When someone begins this program, they are isolated from outside life and are not allowed to have visitors, phone calls, or letters from friends or family and must rely on their peers in the community.
+When someone begins this program, they are isolated from outside life and are not allowed to have visitors, phone calls, or letters from friends or family; they must rely on their peers in the community.

 Cognitive–Behavioral Therapy (CBT)

-This therapeutic approach focuses on modifying negative thoughts and behaviors by identifying the behaviors that likely led the individual to abuse drugs or alcohol in the first place.
+This therapeutic approach focuses on modifying negative thoughts and behaviors and identifying which ones likely led the individual to abuse drugs or alcohol in the first place.
 Undertaking this program will help the patient set goals, commit to change, and focus on relapse prevention.
 Sometimes in residential rehab in the EU, a combination of approaches will be used to best aid the client.

-The wide variety of countries and cultures that are part of the European Union, and the fact that EU members can receive treatment throughout Europe make it easier to find rehab in the EU that will fit their individual needs.
-If cost is a concern, it may be useful to consider a country, like Bulgaria, that offers public treatment that is fully paid.
+The wide variety of countries and cultures that are part of the European Union and the fact that EU members can receive treatment throughout Europe make it easier to find rehab in the EU.
+If cost is a concern, it may be useful to consider a country — like Bulgaria — that offers public treatment that is fully paid.
 Private institutions will cost more but may offer more amenities and a higher level of comfort.
 Wherever you live, there are centers within reach that can help you overcome an addiction.
-Call a treatment provider today, available 24/7, to help you explore your options.
+Call a treatment provider today for help exploring your options.